jimorc/go_sdr/README.md

 While I have good intentions here, I am using it to learn Go.
 As such, and given my track record with large projects, it is probable that this project may never reach a usable state.

-This project is in its very intial stage and there is little that is usable at this point.
+This project is in its very initial stage and there is little that is usable at this point.

-## Building gosdr
+## Building go_sdr

 All development at the moment is being done on an M1 Pro Macbook Pro running MacOS 14, so the only instructions provided below are for that system.
 I spent a limited amount of time setting it up on Kubuntu 22.04 and incomplete instructions for that